hestiacp/hestia-cli-docs/README.md

 ### Check command annotations

-Check comments in Hestia commands for potential problems, merge data from Hestia older documentation and output hestia-cmds.json cache that can be used by other commands or externally processed:
+Check comments in Hestia commands for potential problems and output hestia-cmds.json cache that can be used by other commands or externally processed:

 ```
-npm run check-cmds -- --legacy --output https://github.com/hestiacp/hestiacp branch-that-contains-unformatted-comments
+npm run check-cmds -- --output https://github.com/hestiacp/hestiacp branch-that-contains-unformatted-comments
 ```

 ### Generate CLI documentation